ernstki/ten-line-flask-app/README.md

 a `setup.py` installation script.

 Can you find the bug?
-When the [`home.html` template][htpl] renders, it should greet you with "Hello from <your hostname>" instead of "Hello from nowhere."
+When the [`home.html` template][htpl] renders, it should greet you with "Hello from _yourhostname_" instead of "Hello from nowhere."
 See [issue #1][iss1] for details.